turp/jayturpin.com/_drafts/why_dont_you_pair_program.markdown

 For teams interested in improving code quality, team cohesiveness, and increasing knowledge across the team, pair programming will help.

-Basically, if you’re *not* pair programming, you’re just doing it wrong.

 ## On most teams...

 ...there is no opportunity to learn new skills.
 Single points of failure.
 Poor design.
 Poor quality.
 Ineffective code reviews.